tide-foundation/tidecloak-gettingstarted/README.md

 * Click on the blue `Request License` button
 * Go through the checkout process by providing a contact email

-Within few seconds, you'll get your TideCloak host licenced and activated!
+Within few seconds, you'll get your TideCloak host licensed and activated!

+---

 ## 3. Create your React JS project

+> **Note:** You can find deep dives on the provider props, hook return values, TypeScript types, and more in the [TideCloak React SDK docs](https://github.com/tide-foundation/tidecloak-js/blob/main/packages/tidecloak-js/blob/main/packages/tidecloak-react/README.md).

 ### a.
 Create a React app using Vite